danielbodnar/awesome-stars/README.md

 ## docker

+- [bleenco/abstruse](https://github.com/bleenco/abstruse) - Abstruse is a free and open-source CI/CD platform that tests your models and code.
+- [testcontainers/testcontainers-node](https://github.com/testcontainers/testcontainers-node) - Testcontainers is a NodeJS library that supports tests, providing lightweight, throwaway instances of common databases, Selenium web browsers, or anything else that can run in a Docker container.
 - [gethomepage/homepage](https://github.com/gethomepage/homepage) - A highly customizable homepage (or startpage / application dashboard) with Docker and service API integrations.
 - [muctadir/lama](https://github.com/muctadir/lama) - LaMa, short for Labelling Machine, is an web application developed for aiding in thematic analysis of qualitative data.
 - [LeCoupa/awesome-cheatsheets](https://github.com/LeCoupa/awesome-cheatsheets) - 👩‍💻👨‍💻 Awesome cheatsheets for popular programming languages, frameworks and development tools.
 They include everything you should know in one single file.